 xy= xy-1+wy, wy ~ MVN(0,Q)

-where xy is the state, or the spawner length trend, for each calendar year, y. wy represents process errors assumed to be multivariate normal with mean zero and variance-covariance matrix Q. Model parameters and states were estimated using maximum likelihood via the MARSS package, with model convergence set to a maximum of 1000 iterations.
+where xy is the state, or the spawner length trend, for each calendar year, y, and wy represents process errors assumed to be multivariate normal with mean zero and variance-covariance matrix Q. Model parameters and states were estimated using maximum likelihood via the MARSS package with model convergence set to a maximum of 1000 iterations.